vvzen/open-pipe/ROADMAP.md

 This should remove any changes that the sourcing of these files brought to the environment.
 The is similar to how a `conda deactivate` works, or a `module unload` (for tcl modules)

-## Implement project creation

-Create a CLI that is capable of generating the directory structure on disk, based on the `show_scheme`.

-> First implementation of the libs in d563632

-> Only need to expose the functionality in a CLI

 ## Implement validation of configs via JSONschema